 Currently, The Chihuahuan Desert is the area with the largest range of dinosaur

 This is due to the peculiar location of this territory 70 million years ago,

-which in turn caused the development of estuaries, lagoons and marshes.
+turn caused the development of marshes, lagoons and marshes.

-As are the states of Tabasco and Veracruz today.
+As the States of Tabasco and Veracruz are today.

 The following prehistoric animals were depicted on the stamps:

 Coahuilaceratops magnacuerna is a genus of omnivorous ceratopsian dinosaur.